 International Prospective Students

-What Is The English Language And American Culture Program?
+What Is The English as a Second Languagee Program?

-The English Language and American Culture (ELAC) Program is designed to help international students achieve English proficiency required by the degree program and expose the student to many facets of American culture.
-The ELAC program provides an all-around training of English-language skills in reading, listening, speaking, and writing.
+The English as a Second Languagee (ESL) Program is designed to help international students achieve English proficiency required by the degree program and expose the student to many facets of American culture.
+The ESL program provides an all-around training of English-language skills in reading, listening, speaking, and writing.

-How Many Levels Are There In The ELAC Program?
+How Many Levels Are There In The ESL Program?

 All students: (ELA101/103/105/110) no degree courses